Prime Minister Imran Khan could visit China for Beijing 2022 Olympics - ExBulletin

 Although athletes from all over the world will travel to participate in the quadrennial event, no dignitaries from these Western countries are expected to attend the games.

-A few days ago, Khalid Mansoor, special assistant to the prime minister responsible for the China Pakistan Economic Corridor (CPEC), revealed that the prime ministers planned to visit Beijing early next month.
+A few days ago, Khalid Mansoor, special assistant to the prime minister in charge of the China-Pakistan economic corridor (CPEC), revealed the prime minister’s plan to visit Beijing early next month.

 It is likely that during his visit the Prime Minister will also attend the Winter Olympics.